How to improve how fast desktops/laptops/phones execute code

 https://devblogs.microsoft.com/cppblog/algorithm-optimizations-advanced-stl-part-2/

-Linux allows you to recompile the OS to use the most fast extensions ( https://www.reddit.com/r/linux/comments/53p4uu/compiling_glibc_with_cpuspecific_optimizations/ ),
+Linux/Unix allows you to recompile the whole OS to use the most advanced opcodes.

-GCC/LLVM/Clang allow you to recompile your SW to use the most fast extensions.
+to recompile programs to use the most advanced opcodes.

-ArchLinux was produced to minimize effort for you to recompile all of your packages (what Linux calls programs) with CPU optimizations: https://bbs.archlinux.org/viewtopic.php?id=48957
+ArchLinux was produced to minimize effort for you to recompile all of your packages (what the Linux ecosystem calls programs) to use your CPU’s most advanced opcodes.

-Auto parallelization produces threaded code (takes sources with lots of loops, splits the load across all local CPUs):
+Auto-parallelization produces threaded (multicore) code (searches for code with lots of loops, distributes those loads across all local CPUs or GPUs):

 https://www.intel.com/content/www/us/en/developer/articles/technical/automatic-parallelization-with-intel-compilers.html “Adding the -Qparallel (Windows*) or -parallel (Linux* or macOS*) option to the compile command is the only action required of the programmer.
 However, successful parallelization is subject to certain conditions”